What are the world's best Christmas markets?

 Today there are 10 locations with 300 stalls, meaning it's easy to spend the best part of a week here indulging in end-of-year festivities, picking up decorations and presents and drinking local Alsatian wine.

-Before getting lost down Strasbourg's narrow alleyways and beautiful squares, visitors should be sure to head to Place Kleber, where they'll find the Great Christmas Tree, a towering effort that puts the spruce outside New York's Rockefeller Center to shame.
+Before getting lost down Strasbourg's narrow alleyways and beautiful squares, visitors should be sure to head to Place Kleber, where they'll find the Great Christmas Tree, a towering effort that puts the spruce at New York's Rockefeller Center to shame.

 What makes it special:

-Each year Strasbourg has a guest country village.
-In 2016 Portugal takes pride of place, with stalls selling delicious pastéis de nata (custard tarts) and bottles of port.
+Each year Strasbourg has a "guest" country village.
+In 2016, Portugal takes pride of place, with stalls selling delicious pastéis de nata (custard tarts) and bottles of port.

 Viennese Christmas Market, Vienna, Austria